open-sauced/docs/docs/tools/chrome-extension/pr-description.md

 [Example PR](https://github.com/open-sauced/insights/pull/1197), using the next options: both in the description source, 500 for output length and 3900 max input length, temperature 0.7.

-**Exciting:** This PR fixes the follow call and adds a FollowUser function to the contributor-highlight-card.
-The code has been linted and merged from the beta branch.
-FollowUser function allows users to follow/unfollow contributors.
+**Exciting:** This PR fixes the follow call and adds a `FollowUser` function to the `contributor-highlight-card`.
+The code has been linted and merged from the `beta` branch. `FollowUser` function allows users to follow/unfollow contributors.
 Copy link and follow/unfollow options are now available in the dropdown menu.

 **Persuasive:** This PR fixes the follow call and linting issues in the `ContributorHighlightCard` component.
 It also merges the `beta` branch into `fix-follow-check`.
 A new `FollowUser` function has been added to handle follow/unfollow functionality.
 This PR ensures a smoother user experience.

 **Informative:** This PR fixes the follow call and linting issues in the `ContributorHighlightCard` component.
 A new function `FollowUser` has been added to handle the follow/unfollow functionality.
 The `useFollowUser` hook has been moved inside this function.
 The `FollowUser` function is now used in place of the previous follow/unfollow code block.
 The code has been tested and reviewed.

 **Humorous:** This PR fixes the follow call and also lints the file.
-We've also added a new FollowUser function to make the code more readable.
+We've also added a new `FollowUser` function to make the code more readable.
 Now you can follow/unfollow contributors with ease.
-We've also merged the beta branch into fix-follow-check.
+We've also merged the `beta` branch into `fix-follow-check`.

 **Formal:** This PR fixes the follow call and linting issues in the `ContributorHighlightCard` component.
 A new function `FollowUser` has been added to handle the follow/unfollow functionality.
 The `useFollowUser` hook has been moved inside this function.
 The `FollowUser` function is now used in place of the previous follow/unfollow code block.
 This PR also merges the `beta` branch into `fix-follow-check`.